arjunvallyath234/RRT_star_warehouse_robot/README.md

 Other robots move independently while performing their own tasks

-Whenever the robot is about to collide with an obstacle or moving robot, it triggers replanning
+Whenever the robot is about to collide with an obstacle or a moving robot, it triggers replanning

 RRT* is used to generate a new collision-free path in real time